Voi: History

-A settlement at Voi (Known as Ore by Sagallas(natives of the Town) was established in 1897, in the form of a camp that served as a resting place on the Kenya-Uganda Railway, which was then under construction.
+A settlement at Voi (Known as Ore by Sagallas (natives of the Town) was established in 1897, in the form of a camp that served as a resting place on the Kenya-Uganda Railway, which was then under construction.

 Most of the settlement's early residents were Indians working on the railway.
 At that time, other human habitation in the area was limited, due to a fear of wild animals, especially lions.
 The native people of the area were living in the hills.

 During the 20th century, people gradually moved to Voi to work on the railway, and on the nearby sisal estates.
-The influx included native people from Sagalla, mostly farmers who started tilling the land along the River Voi (better known to them as mgogoni), and further Indians, who were relocating for business purposes.
+The influx included native people from Sagalla, mostly farmers who started tilling the land along the River Voi (better known to them as mgogoni), and Indians, who were relocating for business purposes.

 Township status with an area of about 16.27 sqkm was not granted until 1932.
 The town has long since outgrown the original grant; as of 2022, it had a land area of 55.31 sqkm, and the highest population growth rate among the towns in the county.